katepalbers/circ-exchg/_drafts/2016-05-18-Online_surrogates.md

 ##### 6.

 It is worth noting that the offending “Mood Disorder” photograph is [archived](https://en.wikipedia.org/wiki/Talk:David_Horvitz#This_artist_featured_in_mood_disorder_article) on the website’s editorial talk boards.
-So, too, for that matter, is Horvitz's expressed wish to delete his own Wikipedia page—a wish that has been commemorated in the form of a fixed material life by the designer [Sabrina Montimurro](http://newmedia.merz-akademie.de/~sabrina.montimurro/portfolio1/deleting-david-horvitz/), working with Paul Soulellis.[^2]
+So, too, for that matter, is Horvitz's expressed wish to delete his own Wikipedia page—a wish that has been commemorated in the form of a fixed material life by another artist, Sabrina Montimurro, [working with Paul Soullelis](http://newmedia.merz-akademie.de/~sabrina.montimurro/portfolio1/deleting-david-horvitz/).

 <figure class="figure">
 	<img src="../assets/images/Horvitz/Montimurro_Deleting_Horvitz_2015.jpg" alt="" />